-Just like all the cutting-edge tool, Dashlane can store passwords, online identities, cards, and notes.
+Just like all the cutting-edge password manager tool, Dashlane can manage your passwords, online identities, cards, and notes.
 And encrypt all these details using AES 256-bit encryption.

 The software can help you auto-login to all your online accounts, or you can make use of the auto-fill function to add payment details in seconds.

 Similarly, the tool allows users to set two-factor authentication and share passwords to fellow Dashlane users directly via email.

 No need to create a shared folder.
 Just insert the email of your friend and share.
 It’s that easy!

 Now, what separates Dashlane from other programs is its audit report and VPN.

 Unlike other tools, Dashlane not only scans your password database but also goes deep into the dark web to see if your emails or online accounts are still immune to online attacks.

 The VPN, on the other side, is decent in opening restricted websites or while using Torrents.
 Though it does slow down the internet speed a bit.